gdotdesign/elm-ui/Readme.md

 ### Installing dependencies
 You will need to install both **Elm** and **Node** dependencies:
-  * To install the Node ones run `npm isntall` in the root of the directory
+  * To install the Node ones run `npm install` in the root of the directory
   * To install the Elm ones run `elm package install` in the root of the directory

 ### Development environment